 This last week has been an eye opener for me.
 Like many people, I’ve chosen to eat organic where possible, with the vague notion that it’s to avoid pesticides, or chemicals.
 I’ve also been thinking that what I eat, and what others eat, is a matter of personal taste.

-I’ve balked at the amount of sugar in fizzy drinks that I see young kids knocking back, and winced at the sight of already overweight people chomping through McDonald’s fries and shakes on the tube.
+I’ve baulked at the amount of sugar in fizzy drinks that I see young kids knocking back, and winced at the sight of already overweight people chomping through McDonald’s fries and shakes on the tube.
 But I still thought we all had a choice.

 It turns out I was wrong.